Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Applications

 As shown in \figurename~\ref{fig:bo:spect}, the strong anharmonicity downshifts the energy of the peak by 50 \% of the harmonic result.
 Here, the TD-SCHA displays a relative error with the exact solution on the phonon energy of 5 \%; an important improvement from the 100 \% of the harmonic approximation.
 The TD-SCHA still slightly overestimates the vibrational energy.
 This is a general feature of the method, as the TD-SCHA wave-function is more rigid than the real one, as we constrained its Gaussian form.

-Moreover, the TD-SCHA spectral function displays an overtone, that arises from the anharmonic coupling between the oscillations of the average position and the fluctuations.
-This overtone is produced by the pole of the self-energy in \eqname~\eqref{eq:self:1d}.
+Moreover, the TD-SCHA spectral function displays an overtone, originating from the anharmonic coupling between the oscillations of the average position and the fluctuations.
+This overtone arises from the pole of the self-energy in \eqname~\eqref{eq:self:1d}.
 We plot, in \figurename~\ref{fig:overtone}, the spectral function zoomed in the energy region where the overtone appears.
 In this example, it is 100 times smaller than the principal peak.
-This is a consequence that the overtone is off-resonant: there is not a one-phonon excitation close to its frequency triggering a Fermi resonance.
-The TD-SCHA correctly reproduces the overtone intensity but with a relative error on its energy of a 60\%.
+This is a consequence that the overtone is off-resonant: there are not one-phonon excitations in resonance.
+The TD-SCHA correctly reproduces the overtone intensity but with a relative error on its energy of 60\%.

 Interestingly, the energy of the overtone is not twice the energy of the fundamental phonon mode, as there is a very strong anharmonicity.
 The TD-SCHA is unable to simulate third or higher overtones, as we have only two poles from the Green function that are the zeros of the determinant of the inverse of $\bm G(\omega)$.